bastian2001/Fixed-Point-int/README.md

 This repo mostly exists for me, so that I have quick and easy access to the functions in my projects using PlatformIO.

+> [!NOTE]
-> [!NOTE] Going forward, when I am referring to `fix32` AND `fix64`, I will just call it `fix` for simplicity.
+> Going forward, when I am referring to `fix32` AND `fix64`, I will just call it `fix` for simplicity.
 If something only applies to one of the types, I will call it `fix32` or `fix64`.

 ## Usage

-1. Somehow install it in your project, e.g. adding this repo to your `lib_deps` in PlatformIO or downloading and adding the ZIP to your Arduino project.
+1. Somehow install it in your project, e.g. by adding this repo to your `lib_deps` in PlatformIO or downloading and adding the ZIP to your Arduino project.
 2. Declare `fix` numbers the same way you would normally declare ints or floats.
 The operators are overridden, so you can just use these numbers like any other types. `a = b * c` and so on, you know.
 3. You can also use ints, floats etc. in your operations as long as the fix is the first (fix + int works, but int + fix does not).
 If you need that (for things like 1 / a, write `fix(1) / a`)